akkartik/mu/subx/Readme.md

 * The opcode bytes encode the instruction used.
 Ignore their internal structure;
   we'll just treat them as a sequence of whole bytes.
 The opcode sequences SubX recognizes are enumerated by running `subx help opcodes`.
-For more details, consult html guides like https://c9x.me/x86 or [the Intel manual](http://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-instruction-set-reference-manual-325383.pdf).
+For more details on a specific opcode, consult html guides like https://c9x.me/x86 or the Intel manual.

-* The addressing mode byte is used by all instructions that take an `rm32` operand according to `subx help opcodes` and load an operand from memory.
+* The addressing mode byte is used by all instructions that take an `rm32` operand according to `subx help opcodes`.
+(That's most instructions.)
+The `rm32` operand shows how these instructions load one operand from memory.
-  That's most of them.
   That operand is encoded by the addressing mode byte and, optionally, the SIB (scale, index, base) byte.
 The `rm32` operand is constructed like this:

-  - if `mod` is 3: the contents of the register described by `r/m`.
+  - if `mod` is 3: the contents of the register described by the `r/m` bits.
     - `000` (0) means register `EAX`
     - `001` (1) means register `ECX`
     - `010` (2) means register `EDX`